zSpaceSheikh/AltArcadeInterfaces/README.md

 # Plinko Burger!

-***Plinko Burger is still in development but will feature alternative controller squeezy bottles and vocal commands to control a virtual, burger making plinko machine***
+***Plinko Burger is a digital fast food plinko machine that players control using a drive thru headset and a set of condement squeezy bottles to *hopefully* serve food to their hungry customers***

 <img src="https://github.com/zSpaceSheikh/AltArcadeInterfaces/blob/main/Alt-Redemption/Alt_Redemption_Media/PlinkoBurger-Glow.gif" width="75%">